What is B2C marketing? B2C examples & marketing considerations

 The last thing you want is a sudden influx of subscriptions to your mailing list, only for them all to unsubscribe afterward.

-5. Abandoned cart emails
+5. Abandoned cart emails that bring back sales

 If your customers add products to their cart but end their session without buying, then a series of two or three abandoned cart emails to remind them of what they were going to purchase—perhaps followed up with a discount or other juicy offer—can help persuade them to buy.